amhiggin/DistributedFileSystem/README.md

 * Records connection details for clients and file-servers that have registered with it;
 * Load-balances connected file-servers, such that at any time the least-loaded server will be given any new loading;
 * Maintains records of client-fileserver file-directory mappings, where clients provide a full file path (e.g. ../Client0/hello.txt) and this is mapped to a unique server-side identifier in the server’s root directory (e.g. ../Server10/18.txt).
 * Maintains versioning of the files using integer values, according to the number of times they have been updated by clients.
 This is a crucial enabling element of the client-side caching.
+After a client-fileserver write-update has occurred successfully, the client updates the record of the file with the directory server at URL endpoint <b>http://127.0.0.1:5000/update_file_version</b>.

 ### Remote File Server